AnAnAsIK1234/vega/README.md

 - intercept
 - a small number of strong macro / market variables
-- heavy shrinkage on cross-sectional features

 This explains the trade-off:

 - **stronger MSE**
 - **weaker ranking power**

-They reduce variance well, but often do not produce rich cross-sectional separation.

 ---